rdleon/LANShare/README.md

 Easily share your files in a local network.

-This repo contains a sample CLI application and a portable C library that implements the lowlevel actions to discover clients and transfer files.
+This repo contains a sample command line application and a portable C library that implements the lowlevel actions to discover clients and transfer files.

 ## How does it work?

-  `$ lanshare -s`

-Brings up a server that shares all the files in the current directory.
+First, bring up a server that shares all the files in the current directory.

-  `$ lanshare`
+    hostA$ lanshare -s

-Searches for other lanshares hosts in the network.
+In another host, we search for lanshare servers in the network.
+This prints the list of available hosts.

-  `$ lanshare <host>`
+    hostB$ lanshare
+    hostA
+    host1
+    host2
+    ...
+    hostN

-List all the available files being share by that host
+We can get a list of all the available files being shared by certain <host>.

-  `$ lanshare -g <host>:<file> [<output>]`
+    hostB$ lanshare <host>
+    file_1
+    file_2
+    ...
+    file_N

-Copies <file> from <host> to the current directory or the new path specified in <ouput>
+Copies the specified <file> from <host> to the current working directory or the path specified in <ouput>.

+    hostB$ lanshare -g <host>:<file> [<output>]